iverbova/DSI_Team6/README.md

  Before a model can make good predictions, we need to give it the right data — this process is called feature engineering.
 We transformed basic retail data into useful features.
 These new features help our models recognize patterns more clearly — like spotting who’s a likely big spender or when sales spike during the week.

-We will generate all relevant features needed for our classification and regression models, including:
+-We will generate all relevant features needed for our classification and regression models, including:
 - Categorical encodings
 - Temporal features
 - Interaction-ready variables